Theodore of Sykeon: Bishop

 Furthermore, he would only pray for Phocas if the latter stopped massacring people.
 Still, after the successful rebellion of Emperor Heraclius, he intervened to save the life of Domentziolus, the nephew of Phocas.
 In return, St. Theodore of Sykeon was asked to "pray for [Heraclius] and his reign."

 St. Theodore of Sykeon had good relations with Patriarch Sergius of Constantinople.
 Still, historian Walter Kaegi says that Heraclius "may always have felt some reserve in his relations with" St. Theodore.
-During Lent 613, Heraclius asked for St. Theodore's blessing in fighting the Persians.
+During Lent 613, Heraclius asked for St. Theodore's blessing in fighting the Sassanids.
 St. Theodore blessed him and invited him to dinner, but Heraclius refused because of time concerns.
 However, the saint claimed that not accepting his gifts was a "sign of our defeat".
 Indeed, Heraclius lost the Battle of Antioch.

-He died on April 22, 613.
+He died on 22 April 613.